syncfusion-content/blazor-docs/blazor/maps/annotations.md

+---
+layout: post
+title: Annotations in Blazor Maps Component | Syncfusion
+description: Learn about Annotations in Blazor Maps component of Syncfusion, and more details.
+platform: Blazor
+control: Maps
+documentation: ug
+---

 # Annotations

 Annotations are used to mark a specific area of interest in the map area with texts, shapes, or images.
 You can add any number of annotations to the maps.